DRY EYE AND MEIBOMIAN GLAND DYSFUNCTION (MGD)

 LipiFlow treatment is not covered by insurance.
 Our fee for LipiFlow is $1,000 for both eyes.
 Daily use of eye vitamins, lubricating drops and warm eye compress are also recommended for the maximum result from LipiFlow treatment.

 The effectiveness of a single LipiFlow treatment may from one to two years, depending on each patient.
 It's important to understand that dry eye is a chronic condition, and LipiFlow® is not a cure.

 LipiFlow is FDA-approved, drug-free, and regarded as highly safe.
 The heat is regulated with high accuracy by multi-point sensors and continuous feedback, and the pressure is applied intelligently, with a specialized sequence of pulses that prevent any unnecessary intraocular pressure.
 Altogether, the procedure causes minimal discomfort with maximum safety and results.

 LipiFlow isn't for every patient, however, and in one study around 20 percent of the subjects didn't report an overall improvement in symptoms.

 Side effects and risks from LipiFlow are rare but include redness, stinging, burning, inflammation and red eyes.

-A great video to explains about tears & how ocular surface effects the eyes....
+A great video that explains tears & how ocular surface effects the eyes!